Visuals to communicate research topics

 Geological heritage project

-A personal science outreach project conceptualised and created by former UCC palaeontologist Dr Aude Cincotta and myself.
+A science outreach project conceptualised and created by former UCC palaeontologist Dr Aude Cincotta and myself.
 Starting as a passion project, we applied for and received funding in 2021 from Geological Survey Ireland to create all relevant materials and an online platform to communicate Cork’s geological heritage to the wider public.
-This involved working with scholars, local historians, quarries, artists, web developers and editors in creating educational content and promotional content.
+This involved surveying Cork for natural and cultural heritage sites and working with scholars, local historians, quarry staff, artists, web developers and editors in creating educational content and promotional content.

 A particular focus was on turning decades of scholarly work into content that non-geologists could understand while respecting terminology and conventions of the field.
 Thus we checked in with both UCC scholars and Geological Survey Ireland to make sure the content was aligned with current knowledge on the local geology.